 Most fans remember FFIV more for its characters and story, and why not?
 The game’s cast is clearly-defined and has specific Jobs & skillsets to round up the party composition.

-However, the fourth mothership game is renowned for its expanded scope, its bold new step into the SNES era, and also its fighting.
+However, the fourth mothership game is renowned for its expanded scope, its bold new step into the SNES era, and also its combat.
 FFIV introduced the game’s staple Active Time Battle system which led to fast-paced combat with that turn-based option-selecting feel.
 You can opt to switch it to turn-based mode, but where is the fun in that?

 This change alone help set the precedence for other Final Fantasy games in the future.
 Also, the silly & melodramatic narrative of the series is in its base form here, tropes and all.
 The love triangle, the self-sacrifices, the personal journeys of self-discovery; all of it came from part 4.
+As such, FFIV is a great starting point for those who want to experience the 2D FF games in their prime.

 #4: Final Fantasy XIV: A Realm Reborn (PC, PS4)